Laura Clay

-Laura Clay (February 9, 1849 – June 29, 1941), co-founder and first president of the Kentucky Equal Rights Association, was a leader of the American women's suffrage movement.
+Laura Clay (February 9, 1849 – June 29, 1941) was American suffragist and activist.
+She was a leader of the American women's suffrage movement and the co-founder and first president of the Kentucky Equal Rights Association.
 She was one of the most important suffragists in the South, favoring the states' rights approach to suffrage.
 A powerful orator, she was active in the Democratic Party and had important leadership roles in local, state and national politics.
 In 1920 at the Democratic National Convention, she was one of two women, alongside Cora Wilson Stewart, to be the first women to have their names placed into nomination for the presidency at the convention of a major political party.

 Family and early life

 A daughter of Cassius Marcellus Clay and his wife Mary Jane Warfield, Clay was born at their estate, White Hall, near Richmond, Kentucky.
 The youngest of four daughters, Laura was raised largely by her mother, due to her father's long absences as he pursued his political career and activities as an abolitionist.
-At age 15, Laura started to question the inferior status of women in society by confiding in her diary that “I think I have a mind superior to that of many boys my age.”
+At age 15, Laura started to question the inferior status of women in society by confiding in her diary that "I think I have a mind superior to that of many boys my age."
 Clay was educated at Sayre School in Lexington, Kentucky, Mrs. Sarah Hoffman's Finishing School in New York City, the University of Michigan, and the University of Kentucky.

-Clay's parents divorced in 1878, leaving her mother Mary Jane Warfield Clay homeless after she had managed White Hall for 45 years.
-After the divorce, Clay became aware of the equities between married men and women and their property rights.
+Clay's parents divorced in 1878.
+After the divorce, Clay became aware of the inequities between married men and women and their property rights.
 This inequality galvanized Clay's older sisters, Mary and Sarah "Sallie" Clay Bennett to join the women's rights movement, as did Laura and her younger sister, Annie (later Mrs. Dabney Crenshaw, a co-founder of the Equal Suffrage League of Virginia).

 Kentucky Woman Suffrage Association

 The 11th Annual Meeting of the American Woman Suffrage Association (AWSA) was held in Louisville, Kentucky on October 26 and 27, 1881.
 This was the first time Louisville hosted a national suffrage event - and it was the first such event in the South.
 AWSA President Lucy Stone and Mary Barr Clay (who became AWSA president in 1883) met at the home of Clay's mother Mary Jane Warfield Clay in Lexington, Kentucky.
 Stone convinced the younger sister Laura Clay to make a presentation at the convention.

-The post-convention saw the founding of Kentucky's first suffrage organization, the Kentucky Woman Suffrage Association, which was the first in the South.
+After the convention, Laura founded Kentucky's first suffrage organization, the Kentucky Woman Suffrage Association, which was the first in the South.
 While there were some individual projects undertaken by this new organization, Laura admitted later in life that she was not up to the task.
 She kept copies of the original constitution, which included a list of charter members.